 - Wingspan: 47 – 60 inches

 Snowy owls are among the largest owls in the world, and they’re classified as one of the scariest bird species on earth.
 Despite that, they look incredibly beautiful, thanks to their pristine white color.
-You’d be lucky to see one of those up close.
+You’d be lucky to see one of these up close.

 Snowy owls are known to attack animals twice their size, including arctic wolves.
 They’re not at peace with humans, either, so you’ll want to take care not to get too close.